 Avocado Toast with Fried Egg

-I diced up the avocado in the shell and then scooped in into a small bowl and added about 1/2 tsp of olive oil.
+I diced up the avocado in the shell and then scooped it into a small bowl and added about 1/2 tsp of olive oil.
 Then added a pinch of salt and 1/4 tsp cayenne pepper.
 Next, I used a fork to give it a coarse mash, then spread it on the dry toast.
-Then, added alfalfa sprouts and tomato slices, topped with a fried egg and ground some black pepper on top, (or a sprinkle of hot sauce).
+Then, added alfalfa sprouts and tomato slices, topped with a fried egg, and ground some black pepper on top, (or a sprinkle of hot sauce).

 Avocados are $1.00 each in Florida this time of year.
 I’m going to make sure I have some ripe ones on hand to keep making this avocado toast with fried egg for breakfast.
 Try it for yourself and experiment with different seasonings.
 I’m sure you will love it.